damianboh/sg_attractions_outings_django/README.md

 - search for attractions in Singapore
 - create outings to any attraction
 - invite other users for the outings
-- REST API endpoints are available for users to pull information and perform tasks
+- access REST API endpoints to pull information and perform tasks (JWT authorization mechanism)

 The <a href='https://tih-dev.stb.gov.sg/api-products-documentation'>Singapore Tourism Info Hub API</a> is used to populate attractions data in the internal SQL database.